Woven baskets and handmade art on display at Ubud Art Market, Bali

 No visit to Bali is complete without a visit to one of its many markets, which are known worldwide for high-quality, authentic handicrafts and fresh, local produce.

-Whether it's finding an ornate trinket to gift a loved one, a hand-crafted souvenir to furnish your living space back at home, or a much-needed snack as you explore, Bali's markets offer a plethora of opportunies for local shopping.
+Whether it's finding an ornate trinket to gift a loved one, a hand-crafted souvenir to furnish your living space back at home, or a much-needed snack as you explore, Bali's best markets offer a plethora of opportunies for local shopping.
 Found in all major towns of Bali such as Seminyak, Kuta and Ubud, there's a reason a visit to Bali's markets is known as one of the best things to do in Bali

 Bali has different types of markets including handicraft markets, clothing markets, wet markets (which specialise in fresh produce and meat), as well as night markets.
 Bali’s night markets operate in the evening and often sell hot food to enjoy as you walk around.